medizininformatik-initiative/kerndatensatz-meta/input/pagecontent/index.md

-# MII IG Modul Medikation
+# MII IG Modul Meta

 Feel free to modify this index page with your own awesome content!